hoehermann/purple-gowhatsapp/README.md

 * `get-icons`
   If set to true (default: false), profile pictures are updated every time the plug-in connects.

-* `spectrum-compatibility`
+* `bridge-compatibility`
+  Special compatibility setting for protocol bridges like Spectrum or bitlbee.
 Setting this to true (default: false) will have the following effects:
     * System messages will be treated just like normal messages, allowing them to be logged and forwarded.
 This only affects soft errors regarding a specific conversation, e.g. "message could not be sent".
     * After a message has been sent successfully, it is not explicitly echoed locally.
+    * Account credentials are not only stored in the account data store, but also in its password store.
+    * After connecting, the account automatically joins all chats representing the WhatsApp groups.

 * `database-address`
   whatsmeow stores all session information in a SQL database.
 This string will be passed to [database/sql.Open](https://pkg.go.dev/database/sql#Open) as `dataSourceName`.